 There are differences in how these next verses to thirty now relate to the continuing Roman Kingdom.
 This one goes back into the BC period as a wider summary of the key events again, and a form of Hebrew parallelism.

 Others focus on Rome's victory over Jerusalem in 70 AD or jumping several centuries into the future when Papal ecclesiastical Rome emerges in the sixth century and the military Crusades, Inquisitions and persecution in key times like the eleventh and thirteenth centuries.

 Verse 23 - This now goes back to when the Romans first conquered the Greeks in 168 BC and then made a 'league' with the Maccabean Jews.
-This was a key period when the Jews revolted against what was happening through appointed kings but eventually submitting to Rome's authority which grows and strengthens afterwards.
+This was a key period when the Jews revolted against what was happening through appointed kings but eventually submitted to Rome's authority which grew and strengthens afterwards.

 “And after the league made with him he shall work deceitfully: for he shall come up, and shall become strong with a small people.” – Daniel 11:23

 Verse 24 - We have a time span of a 'time' mentioned, which as in chapter nine, means a year and, therefore, 360 days.
 This in turn, implies 360 years historically when applying the same day-year principle.
 From 31 BC, when Roman rule was established under Octavian (later Emporer Augustus) after defeating Mark Antony at the battle of Actium, then 360 years later, we arrive at 330 AD when the Roman Emperor Constantine transferred the capital of Rome to Constantinople.
 During this period, Rome slowly conquers other places and cities like Egypt in more peaceful ways and protection than traditional warfare, including other king's leaving them legacies.